osrf/gazebo_tutorials/ros_urdf/tutorial.md

 #### STL and Collada files

-Like in Rviz, Gazebo can use both [STL](http://en.wikipedia.org/wiki/STL_(file_format)) and [Collada](http://en.wikipedia.org/wiki/Collada) files.
+Like in Rviz, Gazebo-classic can use both [STL](http://en.wikipedia.org/wiki/STL_(file_format)) and [Collada](http://en.wikipedia.org/wiki/Collada) files.
 It is generally recommended you use Collada (.dae) files because they support colors and textures, whereas with STL files you can only have a solidly colored link.

 ### `<inertial>` Element

-For the Gazebo physics engine to work properly, the `<inertial>` element must be provided as documented on the [URDF link element](http://www.ros.org/wiki/urdf/XML/link) page.
+For the Gazebo-classic physics engine to work properly, the `<inertial>` element must be provided as documented on the [URDF link element](http://www.ros.org/wiki/urdf/XML/link) page.
 For links to not be ignored in Gazebo, their mass must be greater than zero.
 Additionally, links with zero principal moment of inertia (ixx, iyy, izz) could lead to infinite acceleration under any finite torque application.

 Determining the correct values for each link is required to get accurate physics approximations in Gazebo.
 This can be performed by conducting various measurements of the robots parts, or by using CAD software like Solidworks that includes features for approximating these values.
 For beginners, you can also just make the values up.